mingwang-sfdc/Test-Org-Setup/README.md

 https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm

+2. Authorize your org with `sfdx auth:web:login -r {LoginURL} -a YourOrgAlias`

-2. Clone this folder to your local
+3. Clone this folder to your local

-3. Import quick test data into the new org
+4. Import quick test data into the new org

     * Slack Permission